-Students will be placed on the President's List if they have earned a grade point average of 4.0 (all A's) on a load of twelve (12) semester hours or more during fall or spring, nine (9) or more during summer, provided they have no grades of I or X).
-Courses taken for pass-fail credit (P or N grades) will not be used in computing the minimum academic load or grade point average.
+Students will be placed on the President's List if they have earned a grade point average of 4.0 (all A's) on a load of twelve (12) semester hours or more during fall or spring, nine (9) or more during summer, provided they have no grades of I).
+Courses taken for pass-fail credit will not be used in computing the minimum academic load.